Salnia’s Kitchen Easy dinner ideas, breakfast favorites, and healthy recipes for busy days.

 Q: Can I prepare this for a crowd?

 A: Yes.
-Marinate the beef in advance and cook in batches.
-Keep finished meat warm on a tray in a low oven.
+Marinate the beef ahead of time and cook it in batches.
+Keep the finished meat warm in a low oven while you build the rest of the meal.

 Q: Is this recipe freezer-friendly?

-A: Cooked meat freezes well for up to 3 months.
-Thaw overnight in the fridge and reheat in a skillet to retain texture.
+A: Cooked beef freezes well for up to 3 months.
+Thaw it in the fridge overnight, then reheat it in a skillet for the best texture.

 Q: How do I make this less spicy for kids?